-If you’re doing any type of training or education, it’s important to consider how you approach education.
+If you’re doing any type of training or education, it’s important to consider how you choose the teaching approach.
 Maybe you weren’t formally trained as an educator, but in your current role you’re taking on new responsibilities, and teaching is one of them.

 There are three main theories about how the learning process takes place.
-Take the time to familiarize yourself with all of them.
-Think about teachers you’ve had in the past that you admired or who were particularly effective — can you pick out which theory they subscribed to?
+Take the time to familiarize yourself with every teaching approach.
+Think about teachers you’ve had in the past that you admired or who were particularly effective -- can you pick out which theory they subscribed to?